 If you are looking for specific information, then you can expand the related category and copy that information alone.

-For instance, if you were looking for which PHP version your WordPress hosting server is using, then you’ll find this information under the ‘Server’ section.
+For instance, if you were looking for which PHP version your WordPress hosting server is using, then you will find this information under the ‘Server’ section.

-Similarly, let’s say you wanted to check the file size upload limit, then you’ll find this information under the ‘Media Handling’ section.
+Similarly, if you want to check the file size upload limit, then you will find this information under the ‘Media Handling’ section.